How to Implement Digital Facility Management Software

 3. Having an Experienced Solutions Partner

-Making the right choice in tools often comes down to getting the right advice.
+Making the right choice of available tools often comes down to getting the right advice.
 While there are many tools out there, pairing the right tools with the right situation requires experience.

 Look for a provider with a proven track record, and one that can fill in the gaps where your team is under-resourced.
 This keeps the implementation moving forward in a timely fashion.